Skip to main content

 • Asked by: Brian Whittle, MSP for South Scotland, Scottish Conservative and Unionist Party

-• Current Status: Answered by Neil Gray on 21 January 2026
+• Current Status: Answered by Gillian Martin on 12 February 2026